Dr. Xi Peng, 彭曦

 Awards

-I am honored with prestigious research awards for young investigators:
+I am honored with prestigious research awards for early-stage investigators:

 • NSF CAREER Award (2024)